10 things to help you get started

 Activate your IT account

-All students and postgraduate researchers are given a username and password so they can connect to the University’s IT services.
-Your username will be sent to your personal email address.
-Once you receive it, follow these instructions to set up your IT account.
+All taught students and postgraduate researchers are given a username and password so they can connect to the University’s IT services.
+Your username will be sent to the email address you used in your course application.

 Pay your fees